Alex-techlab-dotcom/RestMockServer/README.md

 # REST Mock Server

-A Spring Boot 3-based **Mock Server** that generates customizable responses for REST API requests.
-This project is designed for developers who need to simulate API responses for testing, prototyping, or simulating various behaviors in their applications.
+In this project, I’ve implemented a **Mock Server** using Spring Boot 3 and Java 17, which generates mock responses for incoming REST requests.
+This server is useful for simulating API behavior during development, testing, and integration without needing a fully functional backend.
+The project uses Jakarta EE for validation and persistence, along with Spring Boot’s flexibility for handling HTTP requests.
 ## Features

 - Simulate REST API responses for any endpoint.